 Curfew Breakers, aka Narcotics Squad (March 22, 1957)

-Released on March 22, 1957: Dope pushers are spreading deadly narcotics at the local high school and getting the young beebop teens hooked on heroin, and the Narcotics Squad is on the job.
+Released on March 22, 1957: (running time 1 hour and 11 minutes) Dope pushers are spreading deadly narcotics at the local high school and getting the young beebop teens hooked on heroin, and the Narcotics Squad is on the job.

 Produced by Charles E. King